-Description of the main legal implications of the contractual relationship entered into for the purpose of investment, including jurisdiction, applicable law, and the existence or not of any legal instruments providing for the recognition and enforcement of judgments in the territory where the AIF is established.

-NBF has entered into the following agreements with Mitsui Fudosan Co., Ltd.:

-- Master lease agreement under which NBF leases properties to Mitsui Fudosan Co., Ltd. under a master lease agreement, and Mitsui Fudosan Co., Ltd. subleases such properties to subtenants; - Direct lease agreements with Mitsui Fudosan Co., Ltd. as tenant; - Purchase and sale agreements regarding certain NBF assets originally held by Mitsui Fudosan Co., Ltd., and management contracts with regard to such assets; and - Agreements for the development of certain properties.

-NBF has entered into the following agreements with Sumitomo Mitsui Trust Bank, Limited:

-- A custody agreement regarding NBF's assets; - A transfer agent agreement regarding the units; - Loan agreements over certain of our short- and long-term loans; - Agreements establishing Sumitomo Mitsui Trust Bank, Limited as the trustee for certain trust beneficiary rights held by NBF; and - Various agreements related to our investment corporation bond offerings.

-NBF has entered into the following agreements with Sumitomo Life Insurance Company:

-- Loan agreements over certain of our long-term loans; - Lease agreements for certain properties with Sumitomo Life Insurance Company as tenant; and - Purchase and sale agreements regarding certain NBF assets originally held by Sumitomo Life Insurance Company.
+1 Fund strategy and policy, can be modified without such formal amendment of the articles of incorporation.
+Article 23(1) (c) Description of the NBF has entered into the following agreements with Mitsui Fudosan Co., Ltd.: main legal Master lease agreement under which NBF leases properties to Mitsui Fudosan Co., implications of the Ltd. under a master lease agreement, and Mitsui Fudosan Co., Ltd. subleases such contractual properties to subtenants; relationship Direct lease agreements with Mitsui Fudosan Co., Ltd. as tenant; entered into for Purchase and sale agreements regarding certain NBF assets originally held by Mitsui the purpose of Fudosan Co., Ltd., and management contracts with regard to such assets; and investment, Agreements for the development of certain properties. including NBF has entered into the following agreements with Sumitomo Mitsui Trust Bank, Limited: jurisdiction, A custody agreement regarding NBF's assets; applicable law, and A transfer agent agreement regarding the units; the existence or Loan agreements over certain of our short- and long-term loans; not of any legal Agreements establishing Sumitomo Mitsui Trust Bank, Limited as the trustee for instruments certain trust beneficiary rights held by NBF; and providing for the Various agreements related to our investment corporation bond offerings. recognition and NBF has entered into the following agreements with Sumitomo Life Insurance Company: enforcement of Loan agreements over certain of our long-term loans; judgments in the Lease agreements for certain properties with Sumitomo Life Insurance Company as territory where the tenant; and AIF is established.
+Purchase and sale agreements regarding certain NBF assets originally held by Sumitomo Life Insurance Company.
 All of the above agreements are governed by Japanese law.
 NBF is not involved in or threatened by any legal arbitration, administrative or other proceedings, the results of which might, individually or in the aggregate, be material.
 NBF is a corporate-type investment trust in the form of investment corporation (toshi hojin) provided for under the ITA.
 Therefore, the relationship between NBF and its unitholders is governed by NBF's articles of incorporation (as opposed to individual agreements), which can be amended from time to time upon resolution of a general unitholders' meeting.
 NBF's articles of incorporation stipulate rules relating to general unitholders meetings, including the convocation, setting of record date, exercise of voting rights, resolutions and election of NBF's directors.